-In our first public event since re-opening the Museum post-2020 lockdown, we were privileged to host the launch of landscape designer Dan Pearson’s new book on Tokachi Millennium Forest, which included a Q&A with BBC Gardener’s World presenter Arit Anderson.
+In our first public event since re-opening the Museum, we are privileged to be hosting the launch of landscape designer Dan Pearson’s new book on Tokachi Millennium Forest, which will include a Q&A with BBC Gardener's World presenter Arit Anderson.

 Tokachi Millennium Forest tells the story of a Japanese forest garden twenty years in the making, and explores a new way of gardening with nature.
 Thirty years ago, in an extraordinarily progressive move, Japanese media entrepreneur Mitsushige Hayashi bought 400 hectares of land in the Tokachi region of Hokkaido, with the aim of off-setting the carbon footprint of his national newspaper business.

 Ten years of forest management and planning later, landscape designer Dan Pearson came on board to design an ecological public park on the site.
 Hayashi named it the Millennium Forest, a garden for a thousand years.